OnBoard Meetings

 Analyzed strengths and weaknesses of the current OnBoard interface from board members perspective to identify issues.

-Feedback Session Post Workshop
+Feedback Session Post Workshop with Participants

 Received feedback from participants of their experience with the Actions and Approvals pages of the existing design.